AjayKMehta/PowerShellScripts/README.md

 # PowerShellScripts

-Collection of useful powershell scripts
+This repo consists of PowerShell scripts I have written for my personal use over the years.